rohan-sawhney/metaballs/README.md

 # Metaballs

-Implements the the [Marching Cubes](http://paulbourke.net/geometry/polygonise/) algorithm to generate a triangle mesh that approximates isosurfaces of balls in a box.
+Implements the the [Marching Cubes](http://paulbourke.net/geometry/polygonise/) algorithm to generates triangle meshes that approximates isosurfaces of balls in a box.

 ![](metaballs.png)